Kelvin, Bringelly: Heritage listing

 The buildings at Kelvin Park belong to an important and rare group of colonial Georgian and early Victorian farm buildings that contribute to the historic rural landscape.
 They are evidence of continuity of land use for farming for 187 years (to 2005).

-The form of, and elements within, the garden, courtyard areas and entry to the property are evidence of the planning of the homestead complex by Laycock and subsequent owners and express the status they hoped to convey.
+The form of, and elements within, the garden, courtyard areas, and entry to the property are evidence of the planning of the homestead complex by Laycock and subsequent owners and express the status they hoped to convey.

 The homestead of Kelvin Park retains important historic views to the east to Thompson's Creek and beyond to South Creek.
-The site also retains views of other historically related rural landscapes beyond the current boundaries such as the pasture and stands of trees to the north.
+The site also retains views of other historically related rural landscapes beyond the current boundaries, such as the pasture and stands of trees to the north.
 Both views contribute to the site's significance and maintain the context of the homestead group.

-Kelvin Park group, including the homestead complex and remnant of farmland is significant at local, regional, state and national levels.
+Kelvin Park group, including the homestead complex and remnant of farmland, is significant at local, regional, state, and national levels.
 All areas of the site are considered equally significant.

 The Kelvin Park site landscaping is a significant component of the Kelvin Park group.
 The early numerous tree plantings contribute to making the site a notable landmark in the area.
-The remaining details of driveways, fencing and entrances also contribute to the historic and social evidence provided by the site of its original patterns of occupation and use.
-The site is part of an intact early 19th century farm complex that is now rare within the wider urbanised environs of Liverpool.
+The remaining details of driveways, fencing, and entrances also contribute to the historic and social evidence provided by the site of its original patterns of occupation and use.
+The site is part of an intact early 19th century farm complex that is now rare within the wider urbanized environs of Liverpool.
 There is the potential to gain more information on the site from further archaeological and documentary research.
 (LEP listing/landscape).